mcuringa/mcuringa.github.com/cv.md

 Refereed conference papers & presentations
 ------------------------------------------
+**Curinga, M.** (2023).
+Protocol: A Constructionist game for teaching computing and adapted design in the Maker Lab. _The 2023 Annual Meeting of the American Education Research Association_, Chicago, IL, April 13-16, 2023.

+**Curinga, M.**, Johnson, T., Sahabir, K., Wilcox, R., Choi, H., and Saravanos, A. (2023).
+Learning Python and data science with NYC Schools Open Data Portal. _NYC Open Data Week 2023_, New York, NY, March 11-18, 2023.

 **Curinga, M.** (2018).
-Video games for learning in computer science education. _British Educational Research Association (BERA) Annula Conference 2018_.
+Video games for learning in computer science education. _British Educational Research Association (BERA) Annual Conference 2018_.
 Northumbria University, Newcastle, England, September 11-13, 2018.

 Carlin, M., & **Curinga, M.** (2017).
 Educating against capitalism and corporatization through cooperative schooling.
 Presented at _Marx's Critique of Political Economy and the Global Crisis Today: On the 150th Anniversary of the Publication of Capital_, Hofstra University, New York.